-This Dakini Thangka of Chinnamasta is painted using traditional style.
+This Thangka of Chinnamasta is handpainted using traditional style.
 At Himalayas Shop all our Thangka are hand painted on cotton canvas using natural stone color, Gold and other natural pigments.
 Thangka Painting may take from 1 month to years to complete a single painting depending upon its quality.

 If you require Thangka Brocade for this thangka please quote us at email@example.com

 The serpent around the neck of the goddess symbolizes Kundalini Shakti.
 The two lady - Kama and Rati symbolizes the sexual desire.
 The naked body symbolizes that the abandonment of worldly things.
 To awaken Kundalini Shakti, one needs to control the sexual desire and remove the ego.
 The goddess standing over the couple symbolizes that she has complete control over her sexual desires.
-Our head is the symbol of our ego.
+In the picture her head is the symbol of ego.
 Therefore, the decapitation symbolizes that she has cut her ego off.
-Her two attendants represent Ida and Pingala Nadi, and her head Sushumna Nadi.
-When Kundalini Shakti awakens, it drinks off all the blood in the body.
-Therefore, the three streams of blood are shown to be drunk.
+Her two female yogini companion represents Ida and Pingala Nadi, and her head represents Sushumna Nadi.
+Therefore, three streams of blood come from her neck, one of which enters her mouth, and the others are swallowed by her female yogini companions on each side of her.
+It represents that when Kundalini Shakti awakens, it drinks off all the blood in the body.